2. Working with Sparse Data¶

 In the previous tutorial we saw the basics of how to fit a model, inspect its predictions, and estimate its performance using dense data.
 In this tutorial we'll see the small differences to keep in mind when working with sparse data.

-function to generate a sample dataset where 50 users rated 50 items on a scale from 1-100.
-Additionally, we're sparsify this dataset by masking out 25% of the ratings using the create_sparse_mask
+Like before we'll begin with the load_toymat function to generate a sample dataset where 50 users rated 50 items on a scale from 1-100.
+Additionally, we're sparsify this dataset by masking out 25% of the ratings using the create_sparse_mask function.

 Let's plot the mask below.
 Dark colors indicate where we observed a rating for a user, while light colors indicate no observed rating: